 The Michigan Occupational Safety and Health Administration (MIOSHA) is part of the Michigan Department of Licensing and Regulatory Affairs.
 The main office is located in Lansing, Michigan.

-MIOSHA has adopted most OSHA standards by reference.
-MIOSHA has a unique standard in the following:
+MIOSHA has adopted most OSHA standards by reference but has a unique Child Labor standard.